-One thing that moms (and babies) always complain about is that it can get VERY hot under there — like a mini-inferno.
-If you live in a warm climate or are expecting a baby in the spring or summer, opt for a thinner, more breathable nursing cover.
+*One thing that moms (and babies) always complain about with nursing covers is that it can get VERY hot under there — like a mini-inferno.
+So if you live in a warm climate or are expecting a baby in the spring or summer, we suggest opting for a thinner, more breathable fabric.

 Here are our favorite nursing covers for breastfeeding, in order of price:

 From the makers of the beloved Boppy nursing pillow, this is a high-quality nursing cover many moms love.
 The strap around the neck is adjustable, and the neckline has some heft/structure to it so it’s easy to peek down to see how baby is doing.
-(It’s similar to the Bebe Au Lait cover, below, but at a slightly better price point.)
+(It’s similar to the Bebe Au Lait cover, below, but at a better price point.)
 It’s also machine washable and folds into a little easy-to-carry pouch.

 NüRoo Nursing Scarf ~$29

-A fashionable and versatile option is to scoop up a nursing scarf, like this one from NuRoo.
-The upside with a scarf is that you can keep wearing it long after the nursing days are over, but you do have to really have the hang of it to use comfortably and confidently for breastfeeding in public… nursing scarves give less coverage and things tend to be more… visible.
+Another fashionable and versatile option is to scoop up a nursing scarf, like this one from NuRoo.
+The upsides with scarves are that they’re subtle and you can keep wearing one long after the nursing days are over — the downside is that you have to really have the hang of it to use comfortably and confidently for breastfeeding in public.
+Nursing scarves give less coverage and things tend to be more… visible.
 If you’re OK with that, this is an excellent (and stylish) choice!
 Many reviewers hail this as a great dupe for the fan-fave Lulu Lemon snap scarf.

 Honestly, nursing covers are super helpful for breastfeeding moms.
 Don’t leave home without it!